float13/hsa2018/README.md

 int B = 5;

 B = A;  // here, we assign the value of A to the variable named B

+// RESULT: The value of B is now 10.
 ```
 Now, the result is that ```B = 10```, because the **equal sign Assignment Operator** is a **one-way** operator.
 So for the first example ```A = B```, we **don't** say "A is equal to B".
 Instead, we have to say "Assign the value of B to A".